 I specialize in philosophy of science, philosophy of biology, and philosophy of race.
 In philosophy of science, I primarily focus on metaphysical problems in science, such as what is an appropriate way to define "natural kinds."
 In philosophy of biology, I primarily focus on metaphysical problems in biology, such as whether biological populations can have fuzzy temporal parts and whether there is any way to group organisms into biologically real subspecies.
-In philosophy of race, you guessed it, I primarily focus on metaphysical problems in race theory, such as whether any folk racial classification divides people into biological groups that are biologically real.
+In philosophy of race, you guessed it, I primarily focus on metaphysical problems in race theory, such as whether any folk racial classification divides people into real biological groups.

 Assistant Professor of Philosophy

 Philosophy of Science, Philosophy of Biology, Philosophy of Race